jkuenzinger/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Dom stands for Document Object Model is is a rpresentation of a webpage using objects you can manipulate the dom using javascript.

 2. What is an event?
+An event is basically how javascript works with the html when a user or brower wants to manipulate the page.

 3. What is an event listener?
+An even listerner is basically the code that waits for an action to happen ont he page to react.
+Basically it is what it says it is listening for a specific action to activate it.

 4. Why would we convert a NodeList into an Array?
+You would want to convert it to an Array so that you can use helpful methods on the data.
+Like array. forEach, filter, map, etc.

 5. What is a component?

+A component is a funtion that is written to create an object.
+Basically you can reuse the compenent to take date in and create multiple objects at once with different data.

 ### Git Set up